PATRIC3/p3_docs/docroot/news/20161011-update-patricrast-tutorial-workshop-nov-9-11-2016.rst

 we encourage you to respond quickly to India Gordon at rast-workshop@mcs.anl.gov.

-NOTE: All workshop attendees must also separately fill out the “Argonne Visitor Request” form at https://webapps.anl.gov/registration/visitors/\ as soon as possible — but especially non-U.S. Citizens, since they will take additional time to be cleared.
-Please enter <*igordon@anl.gov*> as your “Sponsor’s e-mail address.”
+NOTE: All workshop attendees must also separately fill out the "Argonne Visitor Request" form at https://webapps.anl.gov/registration/visitors/\ as soon as possible — but especially non-U.S. Citizens, since they will take additional time to be cleared.
+Please enter <*igordon@anl.gov*> as your "Sponsor’s e-mail address."